-“Defense wins championships” is one of the oldest clichés in professional sports in general and in football in particular.
-Many words have been spilled on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships versus those who believe that it’s not all defense and, in fact, offense has taken over the NFL.
+“Defense wins championships” is one of the oldest clichés in professional sports in general and in NFL football in particular.
+Many words have been exchanged on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships versus those who believe that it’s not all defense and, in fact, that offense has taken over the NFL.

 Here are three arguments for defense and three against it.

 3 reasons defense wins football championships

 Getting to the Super Bowl means you have to be a consistent performer.
 A team needs to win three or four playoff matches in a row against the best teams in the league in order to qualify for the NFC and AFC championship games, let alone to reach the Super Bowl (and then win it).
 That`s difficult to do, to say the least.